End on a High Note

 end on a high note

-B) To conclude something in a positive or impressive way
+a) To finish something in a very successful or positive way

 Answer

-B) To conclude something in a positive or impressive way
+a) To finish something in a very successful or positive way

 Answer

-She ended her talk on a high note.
+She ended her presentation on a high note.

 ℹ️ Other Useful Pages